History

 Window Details

-Gracefully arched windows up to 6’ wide and 13’ high.
-Most windows are operable.
+Gracefully arched windows up to 6 feet wide and 14 feet high.
+Operable.

 Heat